cham11ng/sagarchamling.com/content/about-me.md

 ## Intro 🙏

-I’m a full-stack software engineer, specializing in modern web application development and cybersecurity with over 6 years of professional experience in information technology.
+I’m a full-stack software engineer, specializing in modern web application development, with over 6 years of professional experience in information technology.
 With a strong foundation in software engineering and programming paradigms, I’m proficient in a wide range of programming languages and platforms.
 With a diverse journey in the software industry, I’ve had the privilege of working on exciting projects and honing my skills.

-My expertise spans both front-end and back-end technologies, encompassing the likes of `Node.js`, `Python`, `React`, and various database systems.
+My expertise spans front-end, back-end, cloud technologies and database systems.
 But I'm not just about code, I possess a sound understanding of `DevSecOps`, `Networking`, and `CyberSecurity`.
 Currently I'm pursing post-graduate program in Cybersecurity, eager to broaden my horizons and contribute to the ever-evolving world of digital security.
-I hold a strong belief in the importance of code quality and am deeply passionate about contributing to open-source projects, promoting collaborative development within the community.
+I hold a strong belief in the importance of code quality, maintaining coding standards and deeply passionate about contributing to open-source projects, promoting collaborative development within the community.

 <div class="skills">
   <a href="https://aws.amazon.com" target="_blank" rel="noreferrer">